ff6347/gestalten-in-code/projects/sol-lewitt/index.md

 ### Law of Prägnanz

 People will attempt to organize the image into the simplest form possible.
+At first sight is not noticeable the infinity within them.